-You may have heard about schizophrenia in passing, but do you know what that means?
-Schizophrenia is a long-term and serious mental health issue which impacts a person’s thoughts, feelings, and actions.
+You may have heard about schizophrenia, but do you know what that means?
+Schizophrenia is a long-term and serious mental health issue.
+It impacts a person’s thoughts, feelings and actions.

-• Hearing, seeing, feeling, smelling, or even tasting things that are not real• Believing things that are not real (thinking you are being followed)• Sudden and restless body movements
+• Hearing, seeing, feeling, smelling or even tasting things that are not real

-• Trouble using what is learned right after learning it • Trouble making up their mind• Trouble focusing or paying attention
+• Trouble using what is learned right after learning it

-How can I help someone I know with schizophrenia?
+How can I help someone?
 Caring for and supporting a loved one with schizophrenia can be hard.
-It can be tough to know how to react to someone whose symptoms you may not fully understand.
+It can be tough to know how to react to someone whose symptoms you may not fully grasp.